pcamach2/SF_predict/README.md

 ## README
-Python code and associated scripts from resting-state functional connectivity prediction from structural connectivity using https://github.com/MICA-MNI/micaopen/tree/master/sf_prediction, comparing how different structural connectivity matrix edge weightings influence this prediction, and performing hierachical regression to empirical and predicted resting-state functional connectivity as predictors of clinical outcomes
+Python code and associated scripts for resting-state functional connectivity prediction from structural connectivity using https://github.com/MICA-MNI/micaopen/tree/master/sf_prediction, comparing how different structural connectivity matrix edge weightings influence this prediction, and performing hierachical regression to empirical and predicted resting-state functional connectivity as predictors of clinical outcomes